 Students in the Weisberg Division of Computer Science in Marshall University’s College of Information Technology and Engineering have teamed up with students at St. Joseph Catholic Schools to participate in the VEX Robotics Competition.
 The first year was so successful that students at the grade school and middle school levels advanced to the World Championship earlier this month.

-Wael Zatar, dean of the College of Information Technology and Engineering at Marshall University, recently received the Distinguished Award of Fellow for outstanding contributions to the Precast/Prestressed Concrete Institute.
+Dr. Wael Zatar, dean of the College of Information Technology and Engineering at Marshall University, has been named the chair of the Student Education Committee of the Precast/Prestressed Concrete Institute.

 Marshall University Joan C. Edwards School of Medicine, Marshall Health and Cabell Huntington Hospital medical and dental staff welcome Marc A. Subik, M.D., to their gastroenterology teams of providers.

 Marshall University’s Libraries and Center for Continuing Education, along with FamilySearch.org, will host a family history day camp from 10 a.m. to 3 p.m.
 Tuesday, June 5, through Friday, June 8, and a family history workshop at 1 p.m.
 Tuesday, June 5, in the James E. Morrow Library on Marshall University’s Huntington campus.